 Each Contractor will designate and train several members of their team to be able to serve as the Fire Watch.
 Fire Watch training, responsibilities, and actions will follow the regulations set forth in ORS 477.665 and OAR 629-043-0030 and the NFPA standards (NFPA, 2019a).
 The Fire Watch will be trained to recognize the inherent hazards of the work site and hot work operations, how to appropriately respond in the event of a fire, correctly use a fire extinguisher, be familiar with the Fire Watch decision tree (e.g., NFPA, 2019a), and contact fire suppression authorities.
 They will maintain safe conditions during any hot work operation and will have fire-extinguishing equipment readily available.
 They will be familiar with the construction site and facilities and the procedures for sounding an alarm in the event of a fire.
-The Fire Watch will watch for fires in all susceptible areas and try to extinguish them only when the fires are obviously within the capacity of the equipment, they will sound the alarm.
+The Fire Watch will watch for fires in all susceptible areas and try to extinguish them only when the fires are obviously within the capacity of the equipment available.
+If the Fire Watch determines that the fire is not within the capacity of the equipment, they will sound the alarm.